 - Inexpensive DIY site builders like SquareSpace or Wix are painfully limited in functionality.
 It’s easy to build something appealing quickly, but all but the most basic users will quickly outgrow their feature set.
 If these platforms do exactly what you want, you should use them.
 But once you’ve thought it through (or built one and experienced the frustration of trying to do anything even slightly out of the box), you’ll realize that you have to start over with something better.

 - Industrial strength CMS/frameworks like Drupal or Joomla (Drupal’s ne’er do well cousin) are too expensive to develop and too complex for nontechnical folks to use.
 Drupal, and to a lesser extent Joomla, are good tools, but they’re overbuilt for most small businesses that don’t have extremely specific and customized data-handling needs.
-If you have budget in the mid five figures or higher, these may be a good choice for you, but you’re probably not about to hire me anyway!
+If you have budget in the six figures these may be a good choice for you, but those sites are outside the scope of this consultancy anyway.

 - There are lots of bespoke CMS options out there, but they all share the same risk: potential obsolescence and extinction.
 There are a few high-end website designers/developers I respect immensely who have very particular tastes in web platforms.
 Some of these are great tools, and these developers can make them dance.
 But if they only power a few thousand websites, the companies that make them could easily: lose interest and stop maintaining them; be purchased by a big horrible company that immediately ruins the product; be unable to adjust to a disruptive new technology.
 These are just a few of the obvious problems with specialty products, and I’ve seen it happen again and again over the course of my career.